 Tips for Optimizing Your Maintenance Strategy

-Benefits of optimizing your maintenance strategy include extending asset life, reducing asset failures and downtime, minimizing repair costs, and improving health and safety.
+Benefits of optimizing your maintenance strategy include extending asset life, reducing asset failures, minimizing repair costs and improving health and safety.
 Start by assessing your current maintenance strategy to identify its strengths and weaknesses.
 Assign a maintenance strategy to each asset you have based on its level of criticality.

-Most companies find that they have to use a combination of predictive, preventive, and reactive maintenance strategies for the best results.
-When implementing a maintenance strategy, it’s important to have EAM software in place to track your work and schedule.
-Documenting the condition of your assets with an enterprise maintenance management system over time also enables you to identify opportunities for improvement and increase efficiency.
-To try iMaint, DPSI’s best-of-breed EAM software, sign up for a free trial today!
+Most companies find that they have to use a combination of predictive, preventive and reactive maintenance strategies for the best results.
+When implementing a maintenance strategy, it’s important to have a computerized maintenance management system (CMMS) or enterprise asset management (EAM) software solution in place to track your work and schedule.
+Documenting the condition of your assets with maintenance management software over time also enables you to identify opportunities for improvement and increase efficiency.
+To try out DPSI’s best-of-breed software, sign up for a free trial today!